 Knowledge is international and transcends all frontiers.
 This is why one of the goals of Germany's education policy is to attract qualified students from abroad to complete a period of study at one of the country's universities or universities of applied sciences.

 Behind the USA and Great Britain, Germany is currently the third most significant host country for international students.
-The number of foreign students in Germany has risen from 7.9% in the winter semester 1995/1996 to more than 12% in the winter semester 2016/2017 with about 359,000 foreign students.
+The number of foreign students in Germany has risen from 7.9% in the winter semester 1995/1996 to about 12% in the winter semester 2021/2022 with about 350,000 foreign students.

 Germany′s higher education institutions already maintain more than 20,000 partnerships with foreign universities and are extending these contacts continously.
 Additional efforts have been made to make study opportunities offered in Germany even more appealing to qualified foreign students.
 For example, there are selected German study programs abroad in cooperation with foreign partner universities.
 Due to these cooperations, the programs are able to reach students who do not want or are unable to leave their home countries.